152 mm gun M1910/30: Organization and service

-According to RKKA organization, 152-mm guns were employed by corps artillery and by the Reserve of the Main Command, typically instead of 152-mm gun-howitzer M1937 (ML-20).
+According to Red Army organization, 152-mm guns were employed by corps artillery and by the Reserve of the Main Command, typically instead of 152-mm gun-howitzer M1937 (ML-20).
 Heavy gun regiments of Reserve of the Main Command had 24 pieces each.

-By the outbreak of the German-Soviet War RKKA possessed some 120-150 M1910/30s.
+At the outbreak of Operation Barbarossa (Nazigermany's invasion of the Soviet Union) in June 1941, the Red Army possessed some 120–150 M1910/30s.
 They undoubtfully saw combat in the war, though due to their limited number the details of their service are unknown.

 One piece was captured by the Finnish Army.
 That gun is currently on display in Hämeenlinna The Artillery Museum of Finland.
 The Germans assigned the M1910/30 the designation 15.2cm K 438(r).

 Summary

 The M1910/30 was a result of limited modernization of World War I era weapon, which didn't address its insufficient mobility (due to lack of suspension and separate transportation of barrel) and limited traverse.

-On the other hand, RKKA liked the ballistic characteristics of the gun.
+On the other hand, the Red Army liked the ballistic characteristics of the gun.
 Subsequent modernizations, which concentrated mostly on the gun carriage, resulted in improved M1910/34 and eventually in the famous ML-20.